thedhanawada/me/index.md

 ```
 _Store Coordinator_<br>
 - Volunteered to serve customers, which led to an increase in sales and increased customer engagement
 - Created window displays and visual merchandising displays that led to the interest of customers in the merchandise
-- Assisted in the preparation of donations for sale, which helped the organization raise capital for projects and operations
+- Assisted in the preparation of donations to be sold, which helped raise capital for the organization's projects and operations

 ### **[Mast Global, L Brands](https://www.lb.com/){:target="_blank"}** `2016.10 - 2020.2`
 ```